top of page

 2:20

-• Support residents’ autonomy in daily routines, facility design, and overall care decisions
+• Strategies to support residents’ autonomy in daily routines, care decisions, and overall facility experience

 3:00